BeaconCMS/beacon/README.md

 ## Guides

-Check out the [guides](https://github.com/BeaconCMS/beacon/tree/main/guides) to get started and [recipes](https://github.com/BeaconCMS/beacon/tree/main/guides/recipes) to learn about features and do more with your sites.
+Check out the guides to get started and recipes to learn about features and do more with your sites.

-If you're new to Beacon you probably want to start with [creating your first site](https://github.com/BeaconCMS/beacon/blob/main/guides/your-first-site.md).
+If you're new to Beacon you probably want to start with the create your first site guide.

 ## Demo